 – Thank the reviewer for their feedback

 – Apologize if they had a bad experience

 – Offer to help if they need assistance

 There are a few ways you can encourage customers to leave reviews, such as:

 – Including review links on your website or in email signatures

 The best way to get 5-star Google reviews is to ask customers that you know are happy with your product or service to leave you a review.

 Well, yes you can do this manually.
 Buy If you use tools like EmbedReviews you will be able to embed an entire Google business reviews widget on your website in just a few minutes and automatically syn all new reviews.

 Eventually, having both good and bad Google reviews doesn’t look that terrible for your online reputation.

-In the end, the only thing that matters is just getting more Google reviews and use the positive ones as brand advocates to gain additional value for your business and acquire new customers.
+In the end, the only thing that matters is just getting more Google reviews and using the positive ones as brand advocates on your website to gain additional value for your business and acquire new customers.